rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

  ✓ Submariner is up and running
 ```

-* In the process of join clusters to the Broker, also a submariner-operator is deployed and configured, among other elements.
+* In the process of joining clusters to the Broker, also a submariner-operator is deployed and configured, among other elements.

 ```
 oc get pod -n submariner-operator